-Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen and pelvis to check for masses Introduction to Miscellaneous Gynecologic Abnormalities Noncancerous (benign) gynecologic growths include cysts, polyps, and myomas.
-Noncancerous growths can develop on the vulva (the area containing the external genital organs) or in the vagina... read more and tumors
+Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen and pelvis to check for masses Introduction to Miscellaneous Gynecologic Abnormalities Noncancerous (benign) gynecologic growths include cysts, polyps, and fibroids ( leiomyomas).
+Noncancerous growths can develop on the vulva or in the vagina, uterus, or ovaries.
+The vulva consists... read more and tumors

 If other tests do not identify the cause of severe or persistent pain and a serious cause (such as a ruptured ectopic pregnancy) is suspected, sometimes laparoscopy or laparotomy

 Treatment of Pelvic Pain

 If the cause of the pelvic pain is identified, it is treated if possible.
 Pain related to the menstrual cycle (such as cramps or endometriosis) may be treated with hormonal contraceptives Hormonal Methods of Contraception Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more .